 - It is important to stay on top of all rules and regulations

-Flatbed trucks are used to carry things that cannot fit into a trailer due to size, shape or weight.
+Flatbed trucks are used to carry things that cannot fit into a trailer due to size, shape, or weight.
 Due to the difficult nature of the cargo, these drivers are among some of the highest paid.
-Salaries on average are from $60,000 and up.
 These trucks also face the heaviest Department of Transportation regulations.
 Flatbed truck drivers must:

 - Be able to balance heavy loads in all weather conditions

-- Be able to handle heavy lifting including managing tarp procedures to cover cargo in inclement weather
+- Be able to handle the heavy lifting, including managing tarp procedures to cover cargo in inclement weather

 - Must be very organized and excel at following rules and regulations